JAMES

 Maxwell's

-equations demonstrated that electricty, magtetism and light are
+equations demonstrated that electricty, magtetism and light

 He